aloneguid/awesome-dotnet/README.md

 # Awesome .NET

 Community-curated, PR free, self-managing list of awesome .NET goodness.
-Make sure this list is alive even when I'm not!
+Make sure this list is alive even when I'm dead!

-## How to Contribute

 To add a new link, [create a new issue](../../issues/new/choose) and fill in all the information.
 The link will appear on this page automatically if gets at least **5 likes (👍)** or a like from BDFL.
 To update existing link, create a new issue with existing URL, all the information will be replaced.
+The links and categories are sorted alphabetically every time this is is regenerated.

 # Links